ivan-draga/rAPB/README.md

 Here you can find variety of tools, source codes, executables, information, etc. that can and will help you in researching/developing rAPB (if you wonder what rAPB means, it's short form of rebornAPB).

-Despite this project being open-source, GNU License v3.0 is present (though not included in every or any file because I'm to lazy to copy and paste it everywhere)!
+Despite this project being open-source, GNU License v3.0 is present (though not included in any of the files because I'm too lazy to copy and paste it everywhere)!

 DO NOT FORGET TO GIVE CREDITS TO ME, fiki574, THE ACTUAL FOUNDER OF THIS PROJECT